 The March 10, 2024 cruise on the Costa Pacifica departs from La Romana, Dominican Republic.
-On this 15 Night Transatlantic (Casa De Campo To Marseille) sailing, the ship will visit a total of 8 different cruise port destinations, including its departure port.
+On this 15 Night Transatlantic (Casa De Campo To Marseille) sailing, the ship will visit a total of 8 cruise port destinations, including its departure port.
 The Costa Pacifica sets sail on Sunday, Mar 10th and returns on Monday, Mar 25th.

 Use the buttons below to toggle between cabin types.